 I have to admit, Atom kind of snuck up on me.
 I had been using vim or sublime text for things for quite some time (I still love the speed of sublime and vim) but the plugin ecosystem and quick improvements to Atom (as well as it being open source) sort of won me over and I have to admit, I am using it more and more as my primary IDE for coding in ruby, js, python, elixir, or elm these days.
 I think it still could be a bit faster and more stable, but very impressed with its trajectory and velocity to date, and the ecosystem is incredible.

 If I have any real profession, it’s that I’m what we call a data scientist nowadays, though I find it wasn’t half so sexy a profession as when I was actually doing it for my daily bread.
-In any case, I’ve migrated from R with R-Studio to Python in Rodeo to using Python with Jupyter and have to admit I’m super surprised, but have to admit it’s come a long way since I first thought it was not a competitor to R. If you aren’t already using it and are a data scientist, you should do yourself a favour and check it out.
+In any case, I’ve migrated from R with R-Studio to Python in Rodeo to using Python with Jupyter and have to admit I’m super surprised, but it’s come a long way since I first thought it was not a competitor to R. If you aren’t already using it and are a data scientist, you should do yourself a favour and check it out.
 Besides the fact jupyter notebooks can form the base of reproducible research (and you can dockerize more complex environments!) it is just a very reasonable way to “sketch” your data science projects and research and then provide a direct path to productionizing them with developers (if you even need em) since Python has really become the de facto language for data science these days.

 When you need those bittorrent files, I still think nothing beats Transmission.
 Simple interface, no-nonsense network throttling, security built-in and runs in a very lightweight package.
 This is one thing I’ve been using for ages now and felt no need to change.